ALU Primer

 1111

-The process is as direct as adding up each corresponding pair of bits, and if the sum is 2 (10 in binary) or more, you carry over a bit to the next left column.
+The process is as direct as an addition on each corresponding pair of bits.
+If the sum is 2 (10 in binary) or more, you carry over a bit to the next left column.

 For example: